 Figure 4.9 below describes the percentage of households owning a radio by district.
-63.3% of households in Kirehe district own a radio.
-The national average for this indicator is 60.3% while in urban areas it is 57.7% and in rural areas 60.7%.
+More than six households out of every 10 (63%) in Ruhango district own a radio, which is slightly higher than the national average (60.3%).

-The top-ranked district with the highest percentage of households owning a radio is Nyagatare district with 69.5%.
-Kirehe is over the national average percentage for households owning a radio but is ranked last among all districts of Eastern Province.
+The first ranked district with the highest percentage of households owning a radio is Nyagatare district (69.5%).
+Ruhango is ranked 11th for number of households owning a radio set; this is above the national average, as indicated in Figure 4.9.

-Figure 4.9 Percentage of households owning a radio set, by district
+Figure 4.9 Percentage of households owning radio set, by district

-4.4.
-Distance to facilities/services
+4.4 Distance to facilities/services

-Walking distance to basic services can be considered as an indicator of both provision/coverage of such services and the remoteness of households' dwellings.
-The basic services were categorised into Food Market/ Shop, Primary School, Secondary School, and Health Centre.
+Walking distance to basic services can be considered an indicator of both provision/coverage of such services and the remoteness of households' dwellings.
+The basic services were categorised into Food Market/Shop, Primary School, Secondary School, and Health Centre.

-Figure 4.10 shows the mean walking distance to a primary school by district.
-It shows that Kirehe is one of five districts with a relatively high mean walking distance to a primary school in the whole country (within the interval of 33-37.1 minutes).
+The map presented in Figure 5.10 shows the mean walking distance to primary school by district.
+It shows that Ruhango is classified among districts with intermediate mean walking distance to a primary school, being within the interval 28-33 minutes.

-The mean walking distance to a primary school in Kirehe district is 34.6 minutes and 35.9% of households are between 30 and 59 minutes from a primary school.
-The distance in Kirehe district is above both the mean distance in rural areas, which is 28.6 minutes, and the national average, which is 27.2 minutes.
+The mean walking distance to primary school in Ruhango district is 30 minutes and about 40% of households are between 30 and 59 minutes of a primary school.
+This walking distance to a primary school in Ruhango district is above the mean distance at the national level (27.2 minutes).